What is IoT?

 - Monitor how products perform to improve design, manufacturing and reliability.

 Organisations that invest in the Internet of Things are able to deliver more value, including more personalised customer engagement, less waste of materials and labour, and increased operational efficiency.
 As data is collected and analysed, new trends may even reveal new revenue opportunities.
+Because of these benefits, trends indicate that IoT use is both rapidly diversifying and becoming more commonplace.

 Get started with IoT